-Each year heart attacks are responsible for over 100,000 hospital admissions in the UK alone, or one every five minutes.
+Heart attacks are responsible for over 100,000 hospital admissions annually in the UK alone, an average of 1 heart attack every 5 minutes.

 Also known as myocardial infarction or MI, a heart attack occurs when a blockage, such as a blood clot, causes a loss of blood flow to the heart.
-Without a sufficient supply of blood, the heart muscle can be seriously damaged with potentially fatal consequences if immediate action is not taken.
+Without a sufficient supply of blood, the heart muscle can be seriously damaged and can even be fatal.

-The symptoms of a heart attack can include:
+Heart attacks generally cause pain or discomfort in the chest.
+The signs and symptoms of a heart attack include:

 - Coughing or wheezing